mapninja/Earthsys144/week00/01_things_you_need_to_know_about_gis_data_on_your_computer.md

 **Document your data sources:**

-- Keep a simple text file listing where data came from
+- Keep a simple text file listing where data came from, or get REALLY motivated and use Zotero!
 - Note download dates and any modifications made